SAN FRANCISCO GIANTS

 at ST. LOUIS CARDINALS

-This pair of two-star FoxSheets trends also side with the Cardinals:
+This three-star FoxSheets trend also sides with the Giants:

 SAN FRANCISCO is 35-15 (70.0%, +20.9 Units) against the money line after scoring 2 runs or less this season.
 The average score was SAN FRANCISCO 4.0, OPPONENT 3.1 - (Rating = 3*).

 Lincecumís struggles were worse on the road in 2012 with a 6.43 ERA and 1.56 WHIP away from San Francisco.
 But there are few teams he likes pitching against as much as St. Louis, against whom he has a 5-1 career record (team is 6-1) with a 2.89 ERA and 1.16 WHIP.
 The Giants will certainly need to score more than the one run they put on the board in the last game, but if they can hand the bullpen a lead, manager Bruce Bochy should be pretty confident.
 San Francisco relievers have a 2.25 ERA and 0.91 WHIP in the playoffs, compiling a 2-0 record.
 Take these road underdogs to even up the NLCS.